See the Story Index for Wael Abdelgawad’s other stories.

 The address Dr. Ehab had given me for Angie was an upper floor apartment in a dilapidated complex near 9th and Ventura.

-By the time I arrived at my destination ten minutes later, the food was gone.
+By the time I arrived at my destination ten minutes later, the food was history.

 This was a rough neighborhood.
 I considered taking my gun out of the trap, but chucked the idea.
 The gun was for emergencies.
-Hands, heart and knife, that was all I needed.
+Hands, heart and knife, that was all I needed ninety nine percent of the time.

 They were members of a local gang called the Bulldogs, I knew.
 This was also the name of our local university football team.
 The gang was named after the team – much to the university’s consternation – and wore team colors and jerseys.